The Building Blocks of Leadership

 First train… then promote

 Organizations spend so much time and money on developing their leaders – and rightfully so!
 According to Center for Creative Leadership, organizations who prioritize leadership development realize a 66% increase in business results.
 But development efforts typically target managers already in the role, often neglecting those about to step into leadership positions.
 And that transition into leadership is difficult: first-time managers experience a major drop in productivity when they take on advanced responsibilities.
 So where are the building blocks for our future leaders?
-We should be providing the foundation today that they will use tomorrow… and for the rest of their careers.
+We should be providing the foundations of leadership today that they will use tomorrow… and for the rest of their careers.

 Companies should be allocating the resources necessary to ensure that new managers are successful in their current positions, so they can emerge as the organization’s future leaders.
-Cultivating effective leadership through programs that teach foundational skills like accountability, delegation, and communication is a sure way to provide your prospective stars with the building blocks of sound management practices.
+Cultivating effective leadership through programs that teach the foundations of leadership like accountability, delegation, and communication is a sure way to provide your prospective stars with the building blocks of sound management practices.
 By developing this cohort of employees we are increasing their commitment to the organization, thereby increasing the effort they put forth and ultimately their performance level.
 The classic 10:6:2 Rule is being enacted here: every 10% increase in commitment results in a 6% increase in effort, which produces a 2% increase in performance (Ref: Corporate Leadership Council).
 Providing training to this group of individuals is imperative to retaining key talent as well as to promoting a company’s success.

 Career possibilities are endless…if you rethink “career”